etw3gh/dinesafeheroku/README.md

 The shapefiles are processed and saved in a more useful JSON format.

 A [microservice](https://openciti.ca/cgi-bin/ds/all) exposes the timestamped filenames for the rails rake tasks.

 ### Rake tasks (lib/tasks)

 #### Get all filenames

 Get a list of all archive files.
 Arrays are sorted in descending order (by timestamp)

+    `rake get:filenames`

+Interactive menu of archives with option to do all

+    `rake get:menu`

+Get all (non interactive).
+Will iterate over filenames and process if required For use in a cron task

     `rake get:all`